quickapps/docs/eng/developers/search-engine.md

 And now for example, you are totally able to search all users where phone matches `948 xxx xxx`.
-In your some of your controllers controller:
+In some of your controllers:

     public $uses = array('User');
     ...